When you were a small child, your parents taught you to count

 value.
 For example,

-While the order of constant definitions matters, it doesn’t matter whether
+While the order of constant definitions matters, it does not matter where

-guard.
-When you start writing your own multi-definition programs, you will
+importance.
+When you start writing your own multi-definition programs, you

 The program also contains two line comments,

 introduced with semicolons (“;”).
 While DrRacket ignores such comments,

 people who read programs should not because comments are intended for